numba/numba/docs/source/user/cfunc.rst

    }

-Compile the code with ``gcc lib.c -fpic -shared -o lib.so`` to generate a shared library.
+Compile the code with ``gcc lib.c -fPIC -shared -o shared_library.so`` to generate a shared library.

 .. code-block:: python